Kasöörinkatu 3 lh 4,

-Pasila City Art Center is located at Kasöörinkatu 3 lh 4.
-Access is from the courtyard of the house.
+Pasila Urban Art Center is located at Kasöörinkatu 3 lh 4.
+Access to the gallery through the courtyard of the house.
 Opening hours Thu-Fri from 12pm to 6pm, Sat from 1pm to 4pm.

 Pasila Urban Art Center is supported by Finnish Cultural Foundation and Kuluttajaosuustoiminnan säätiö.